Riverscapes/PBR/manual/people.md

 #### Affiliations

-While the institutions the contributors are affiliated with have not officially endorsed this publication, the affiliations of the contributors are indicative of the cross section of agencies, acadamia and professional practice represented.
+While the institutions the contributors are affiliated with have not all officially endorsed this publication, the affiliations of the contributors are indicative of the cross section of agencies, acadamia and professional practice represented.
 The only institution that is officially represented in this design manual is Utah State University.

 <div class="row small-up-2 medium-up-2 large-up-4" align="center">
   <div class="column column-block">